The Broken Wing (1932 film): Plot

-In a small Mexican town, Captain Innocencio (Leo Carrillo) pursues the beautiful Lolita (Lupe Vélez).
+In a small Mexican town, Captain Innocencio pursues the beautiful Lolita.
 Innocencio rules the town with an iron hand.
 Although he calls Lolita his "big love," her fortune teller assures her that another "king of hearts" awaits her, and will come in a storm.
-When pilot Philip "Phil" Marvin (Melvyn Douglas), during a storm, is forced to land in Lolita's garden, she is sure he is her true love.
+When pilot Philip "Phil" Marvin, during a storm, is forced to land in Lolita's garden, she is sure he is her true love.
 Suffering from amnesia, Philip falls in love with her.
 Seeing the initials on his underwear, Lolita calls him "BVD."

 when he sees him kissing Lolita, in a jealous rage, Innocencio arrests the pilot and even threatens to kill him.
-Lolita's American guardian, Luther Farley (George Barbier), an old friend of Innocencio, threatens to call in government troops.
-Moments before the pilot's execution, an American engineer, Sylvester Cross (Willard Robertson), recognizes the pilot as Philip Marvin, a prominent resident of Los Angeles.
+Lolita's American guardian, Luther Farley, an old friend of Innocencio, threatens to call in government troops.
+Moments before the pilot's execution, an American engineer, Sylvester Cross, recognizes the pilot as Philip Marvin, a prominent resident of Los Angeles.

 Although it breaks Lolita's heart, to save Philip's life, Cross tells him he is married and produces his own wife claiming she is his wife.
 Philip, who for days, has been listening to the song of a whippoorwill suddenly recalls the opening bars of "Over There" and his time as a fighter pilot in the war.
 With his memory back, he assures Lolita he is not married.
 Enraged, Innocencio draws his revolver on Philip but government troops arrive to arrest him.

 Lolita and Philip leave in an aircraft, but Innocencio escapes from prison, shouting that danger is more fun than love.